-In the Mahabharata epic, Ashwatthama or Drauni is the son of Dronacharya and the grandson of the Bharadwaja Rishis.
-Ashwatthama was a Maharathi who fought alongside the Kauravas against the Pandavas in the Kurukshetra War.
-He became a Chiranjivi (immortal) because of the curse given to him by Lord Krishna.
-Ashwatthama is one of the Astha Chiranjeevi, Eight immortals in Hindu Dharma.
+Ashwatthama, or Drauni, is the son of Dronacharya and the grandson of the Bharadwaja Rishis.
+He was a Maharathi who fought alongside the Kauravas against the Pandavas in the Kurukshetra War.

 According to the Mahabharata, Ashwatthama means the sacred sound associated with the sound of a horse.
-He was given the name Ashwatthama because when he was born, he cried like a horse.
-Let’s get to know this warrior a bit more with some interesting facts.
+He was given the name because he cried like a horse when he was born.
+Let’s get to know this warrior more with some interesting facts.

 Interesting Ashwatthama Facts

-- First of all, Ashwatthama searched for Dristadyumna’s tent and then killed him.
+First, Ashwatthama searched for Dristadyumna’s tent and then killed him.
 The commotion made Srikandhi and Panchakumara (five sons of the Pandavas) get up and rush to the Dristadyumna tent.
 However, they were killed by Ashwatthama, who had obtained power from Shiva.
-Ashwatthama also killed Yudamanyu, Utamoja, and the knights in the camp, then went on a rampage like Rudra.
-Meanwhile, Krupa and Kertawarma stand guard at the camp’s gates and kill the soldiers who were fleeing Ashwatthama’s rampage.
+Ashwatthama also killed Yudamanyu, Utamoja, and the knights in the camp then went on a rampage like Rudra.
+Meanwhile, Kripa and Kertawarma stand guard at the camp’s gates and kill the soldiers fleeing Ashwatthama’s rampage.

-- It is believed that in Kaliyuga, his name will be Suryakanta.
-Therefore, Ashwatthama will be looking for death at all times, yet he will never die.
+It is believed that in Kaliyuga, his name will be Suryakanta.
+Therefore, Ashwatthama will always look for death, yet he will never die.
 At the end of Kali Yuga, Ashwatthama will meet Sri Kalki, the tenth avatar of Lord Vishnu.

 Many people describe many incidences that they have seen Ashwatthama and even communicated with him.
 For instance:

 - A newspaper article spanning over a decade spoke of a retired railway employee.
 During his wanderings in the jungles of Navsari (Gujarat), he had sustained a very tall man of about 12 feet with a head wound.
-He claimed to have a conversation with him and learned that Bheem was much taller and stronger than him.
+He claimed to converse with him and learned that Bheem was much taller and stronger than him.

 - A Vaidya (Ayurvedic doctor) in Madhya Pradesh had a hard patient with a septic forehead.
-After several applications of a fail-safe potion, the wound was still fresh and continued to bleed.
+After several applications of a fail-safe potion, the wound remained fresh and bleeding.
 Amazed by this, the doctor said that his wound looked ageless and without a cure.
-He added, saying, I wonder, are you Ashwatthama, and laughed.
+He said, ” I wonder, are you Ashwatthama, ” and laughed.
 When he turned to apply the next nap, he found the patient’s seat empty.
 The patient has just disappeared into the air.
-This has also been reported in Kalyan magazine, but who knows if it’s true or not.
+This has also been reported in Kalyan magazine, but who knows if it’s true or not?

-- According to another legend, in an Indian village near Burhanpur, there is an old fort called Asirgarh.
+- According to another legend, an Indian village near Burhanpur has an old fort called Asirgarh.
 Ashwatthama is believed to offer flowers to a Shiva lingam every morning.
 This also came up briefly on some news channels.

 - Some Yogis, like Pilot Baba, also mentioned their meeting and conversation with Ashwatthama, who lived among the tribes in the foothills of the Himalayas.